augustinh22/msc_markdown/source/02_Theory.md

 Goals have been identified in the scope of various global initiatives, with the expressed purpose of improving the lives of people across the world and mitigating potential or inevitable risks and vulnerabilities.
 Multiple targets have been identified for each of these goals.
 In this context, indicators exist or are being developed in order to monitor targets and report on progress over time.
 Many of the developed indicators are based on official statistics on a regional, national or provincial level, but are not spatially explicit.
 Incorporating information derived from an objective base of constantly collected \ac{EO} data with existing indicators can offer spatially explicit evidence that informs future actions towards identified goals.

 ## United Nations' Sustainable Development Goals

 The \ac{UN} has identified 17 goals with many targets and related indicators for the 2030 Agenda for Sustainable Development.
 These goals are known as the \acp{SDG} *INSERT FIGURE*, and replace what were the eight \acp{MDG}, presented by the \ac{UN} to be achieved by 2015.
 The \acp{MDG} were specifically and unfairly geared towards poorer countries, developed primarily by stakeholders from the United States, Europe and Japan, and co-sponsored by financially motivated international stakeholders including the \ac{IMF}, World Bank and \ac{OECD} [@fehlingLimitationsMillenniumDevelopment2013].
-In contrast, the currently active \acp{SDG} are overarching ideals that all countries ought to make steps towards achieving.
-In order to support these efforts, 169 concrete targets for each goal as well as multiple indicators for monitoring progress towards each target have been identified.
+In contrast, the currently active \acp{SDG} are more expansive, overarching ideals that all countries ought to make steps towards achieving.
+In order to support these efforts, targets have been identified for each goal, resulting in a total of 169 targets.
+Multiple, measurable indicators for monitoring progress towards each target have also been identified.

 ## Sendai Framework for Disaster Risk and Reduction

-The Sendai Framework is framed by one overarching goal and expected outcome, which is refined by seven targets, four priorities for action and guiding principles.
+The Sendai Framework is framed by one overarching goal and expected outcome, which is refined by seven targets, four priorities for action and many guiding principles.

-# \ac{EO}-based information for indicators

-- \ac{EO} data and need for indicators
-- Indicators vs. evidence
-- Development of spatially-explicit indicators

-- literature review of existing optical \ac{EO}-based indicators or sources of evidence

-Indicator development is imperative to leveraging the potential of \ac{EO} data and transforming them into meaningful and actionable information.
-As big, open and free data sources, such as provided by the Sentinel-2 satellites, are collected over a longer timespan, indicators transferable to multiple data sources will be increasingly useful for interpreting a variety of \ac{EO} data.
-Indicator extraction is necessary because the reflectance observed by a sensor is only a proxy for detecting, identifying and monitoring objects and processes, since pixels representing similar reflectance values can represent different objects, surfaces, etc. Optical \ac{EO} data does not contain direct measurements of most objects or events on Earth (i.e. mixed pixels or relatively slow events).
-Non-physical entities (e.g. political boundaries) also cannot be directly measured.
-Replicable extraction of generic \ac{EO}-based indicators can complement indicators or reports from other in-situ sources as evidence for consilience to support decision-makers.
-Since free and open \ac{EO} data are independent of political boundaries, if not global in coverage, indicators derived from them will be especially useful in supporting international initiatives in various thematic domains, such as the \ac{UN}' \acp{SDG}.

-The challenge with \ac{EO} data is their necessity to be classified or interpreted in order to support meaningful analysis.

-**Relevant here:**
-"indicators have the potential to be misleading, if the data, assumptions, or analyses behind them are incorrect.
-Aggregated data, for example, may mask inequalities within vulnerable groups that, unless disaggregated, will remain hidden to policymakers.
-In the extreme, this can lead to a phenomenon known as Simpson’s paradox, where a body of data displays a trend, yet when the data are broken into subgroups, the opposite trend is apparent for different subgroups" [@mainiSendaiFrameworkDisaster2017]

-# Livelihood-specific Evidence
+# Indicators Utilising \ac{EO}-Based Information

+- Talk theoretically about what is possible.

+## Indicators for International Initiatives

+## Livelihood-related Crisis Indicators

 - how can livelihood be addressed from an indicator perspective…
 - some non-\ac{EO} livelihood security indicators (existing or envisioned in literature)
 - existing or envisioned \ac{EO}-based livelihood indicators or sources of evidence

+\ac{EO} data is not only useful for monitoring longer-term international goals, but also for generating spatially-explicit evidence for assessing the impact of events producing rapid change, such as flooding, deforestation, wildfires, damage to irrigation infrastructure in the dry season, etc.

+Free and open \ac{EO} data are a reliable and objective global data source that can also serve humanitarian organisations and initiatives in moments of emergency or crisis, however defined.
+A handful of research with the purpose of developing what are known as *crisis indicators* exists, utilising \ac{EO}-based information.
+The term "crisis" is, however, very loosely defined and quite subjective, since the definition is related to what is being affected and who or what it impacts.
+Connecting detectible changes in land cover or land use as being caused or related to a defined crisis requires a lot of inference, and various additional data sources for validation, which may not be available at the time of analysis due to limitations and restrictions to data collection, access, etc. associated with the identified crisis.

+Livelihood-specific Evidence

 1. economic size, growth and distribution (using luminosity)
 2. population size, growth and distribution